 Louisiana Congressman-elect Luke Letlow dies from COVID-19

 BATON ROUGE, La.
-(AP) — Luke Letlow, Louisiana’s incoming Republican member of the U.S. House, has died from complications related to COVID-19 only days before he would have been sworn into office.
-He was 41.
+(AP) — The death of Louisiana’s incoming Republican member of the U.S. House from complications related to COVID-19 stunned the state’s political circles Wednesday and became the latest brutal reminder of how dangerous the coronavirus can be.

-The congressman-elect died at Ochsner-LSU Health Shreveport on Tuesday, according to his spokesman Andrew Bautsch.
+Luke Letlow, who was only 41 and had no known underlying health conditions, died Tuesday night at Ochsner-LSU Health Shreveport — days before he was scheduled to be sworn into office, according to his spokesman Andrew Bautsch.
+Bautsch asked for privacy for Letlow’s family “during this difficult and unexpected time.”

-“The family appreciates the numerous prayers and support over the past days but asks for privacy during this difficult and unexpected time,” Bautsch said in a statement.
+Republican U.S. Sen. Bill Cassidy, a doctor who tested positive for the coronavirus earlier this year and has since recovered, seemed almost at a loss for words in a Twitter video he posted Tuesday night about Letlow’s death, stopping at one point before saying: “It just, just, just, just brings home COVID can kill.
+For most folks it doesn’t, but it truly can.
+So, as you remember Luke, his widow, his children in your prayers, remember as well to be careful with COVID.”

 Letlow was admitted to a Monroe hospital on Dec.
 19 after testing positive for the coronavirus.
 He was later transferred to the Shreveport facility and placed in intensive care.